mpflynnx/terraform-beginner-bootcamp-2023-azure/journal/week1.md

 ### Security policy

-Now we have created a WAF policy we need to associate it with our Front Door profile and domain.
-We do this using a Security policy.
+Now I have created a WAF policy I need to associate it with my Front Door profile and domain.
+I do this using a Security policy.

 A security policy includes a web application firewall (WAF) policy and one or more domains to provide centralised protection.

-To create a security policy using Terraform we can use [azurerm_cdn_frontdoor_security_policy](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/cdn_frontdoor_security_policy).
+To create a security policy using Terraform I can use [azurerm_cdn_frontdoor_security_policy](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/cdn_frontdoor_security_policy).

-For this we need to provide a security policy name which must be unique within the Front Door.
-We will use the random provider to generate a random name for the policy.
+For this I need to provide a security policy name which must be unique within the Front Door.
+I will use the random provider to generate a random name for the policy.

 #### resource_security.tf
 ```tf